alexstandiford/easy-beer-lister/readme.txt

 Menu publicity setting is only available from this version on.

 = 1.20 =
-Added a ton of filters and hooks to the default beer page.

-= 1.30 =
 Compatibility update for theme addons.
 Update immediately.